-However, the benefits of accessible design go beyond simply meeting compliance standards.
+In the learning technologies sector, accessibility ensures that products and services are designed to accommodate users with varying needs, including those with visual, hearing, or mobility impairments.
+Accessibility is crucial for compliance, but the benefits of accessible design go beyond simply meeting compliance standards.
 It also enhances usability for all users, creating a more intuitive and inclusive experience for everyone.

 1. Get support from automated tools

-Automated tools are a great starting point to uncover common accessibility issues quickly.
+Automated tools are a great starting point for uncovering common accessibility issues quickly.
 They help to highlight many potential problems, but they shouldn’t be the sole method used.
 While testing the Totara Help site, I found that some grey text on white backgrounds had insufficient colour contrast, making it difficult for users with visual impairments.
 Additionally, our search bar lacked descriptive link text, which could confuse visually impaired users using screen readers.

 What to do:

-Utilise accessibility extensions in your browser to scan for issues.
-I found the Wave Evaluation Tool extension in Google Chrome particularly useful.
+- Utilise accessibility extensions in your browser to scan for issues; I found the Wave Evaluation Tool extension in Google Chrome particularly useful.

 2. Perform manual checks